swcarpentry/shell-novice/_episodes/02-filedir.md

 - "Translate an absolute path into a relative path and vice versa."
 - "Construct absolute and relative paths that identify specific files and directories."
 - "Demonstrate the use of tab completion, and explain its advantages."
+- "How to navigate between directories."
+- "How to list the contents of a directory."
 keypoints:
 - "The file system is responsible for managing information on the disk."
 - "Information is stored in files, which are stored in directories (folders)."